NaluCFD/Nalu/docs/source/theory/boundaryConditions.rst

 :math:`\gamma` is taken to be 2.
 In the above expression, the projected nodal gradient uses the specified pressure value while the local pressure gradient is based on the current values of pressure at all nodes within the element that holds the exposed boundary face.
-The scheme has been shown to be design-order (see upcomind Domino et al., 2019, Comp. & Fluids).
+The scheme has been shown to be design-order (see upcoming Domino et al., 2019, Comp. & Fluids).

 Note that the ability for the continuity solve to be well conditioned